Walk 6a Alternative Waterways and Town

 Follow the footpath to the left at a fingerpost then bear right under the railway and through a pedestrian gate into the field.
 Follow the hedge on the right until you come to another pedestrian gate.
 Go through and bear left towards the road.
 Go through another gate and cross the busy A489 road to Llanidloes and the west.
 Pick up the footpath to the right of the parking area and follow it with the brook on your right over stiles, gates and small footbridges, alongside a pipeline running above ground for a time until you coming to a well signposted stile leading you through an area resembling a private back garden.
 A gate then leads you out to another stile onto the Stepaside Road (SO 088899).

 Turn left, passing both ends of Glandulas Drive to just before the Fronlas Farm on your right.
 As you approach the farm buildings there is a track going off to the right.
 At the start of the track there is a pedestrian gate and fingerpost on the left.
+Ignore the keep out sign until we can get it removed.
 Go through this gate and turn right to skirt the farm buildings, going through several gates following way markers.
 Go through the field gate on to the farm track and turn right.
 At the junction just before the new bypass bridge turn left and follow the bridleway track to Castell y Dail.
 Go through the gate into the garden.

 Go through the gate ahead onto the road in front of the buildings of Castell y Dail.
 From Castell y Dail follow the road down into the start of the industrial estate.
 Turn right then immediately right on to the main road, Heol Ashley.
 Continue on this road, past Texplan until you pass the Emerson plant to reach Actia (Unit 81).
 Turn left down to signed footpath.
 Follow this until you see an opening on your right on to a gravel footpath.